All Episodes

 And we've also covered the question of bolic acid, which is being enriched into flour.

-We covered the story where uh in a bizarre attempt to protect Hispanic women, it was being introduced in tortillas, and it turns out research you dug up suggests that this is in no way safe and actually quite uh quite hazardous.
+And it turns out research you dug up suggests that this is in no way safe and actually quite hazardous.

 But again, the overarching point is what do you do when they tell you something is safe, implying that there is no risk, and then they revise that decades later.

-And the answer is how am I to take your advice in the present if I know that you don't have a problem conflating the I don't know of a harm with this is safe, right?
+And the answer is, how am I to take your advice in the present if I know that you don't have a problem conflating the I don't know of a harm with this is safe, right?

 Again, I'll use the example that I use in general.

-If I say um I drove home drunk last night and there was no incident, was it safe?
+If I say I drove home drunk last night and there was no incident, was it safe?

 Because there was no harm, right?